Design-Computing/Design-Computing.github.io/md/week3.md

 | Find an interesting dataset                      | Have a burning question you want to answer                 |
 | And then find an interesting question to answer. | And then find the dataset[s] that will help you answer it. |
 | Tell us what you found and how you got there.    | Tell us what you found and how you got there.              |

+That recursive step of exploration is where the value in this assignment will be realised.
+I want you to be fascinated by your data, I want that fascination to come across in our discussions about your progress and I want it to come across in your final presentation too.

+### What's the point of this assignment?

 ### What have people done before?